khenriks/mp3fs/README.md

 one of which is called "faststart" that relocates the afformentioned data from the end to the beginning of the mp4.
 Additonally, the size field can be left empty (0). isml (smooth live streaming) is another extension.

+For direct to stream transcoding several new features in mp4 need to be used (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions (or if available, not working properly).

 By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of